 Alfa Romeo Alfetta PIRELLI CINTURATO ™

-The Alfa Romeo Alfetta is a rear wheel drive executive saloon car and a fast coupe produced from 1972 until 1987 by Alfa Romeo.
-It was popular due to its combination of a modest design with a powerful engines.
-Selling over 400,000 units until the end of its production run, but in the final years its sales dropped due to Alfa Romeo's reliability problems that plagued the company through the late 1970s and early 1980's.
+The Alfa Romeo Alfetta is a rear-wheel-drive executive saloon vehicle and a fast coupe made by Alfa Romeo from 1972 until 1987.
+It was popular owing to its mix of a simple design and a strong engine, selling over 400,000 units before being phased out.
+Sales decreased in the last few years due to Alfa Romeo's dependability issues, which plagued the business during the late 1970s and early 1980s.

-The Saloon had a body designed by Centro Stile Alfa Romeo and the Alfetta GTV coupe (not to be confused with the classic Giulia GTV) was designed by Giorgetto Giugiaro.
-The Alfetta introduced a new drivetrain layout to the marque.
-Clutch and transmission were housed at the rear of the car, together with the differential for a more balanced weight distribution as used on the Alfetta 158/159 Grand Prix cars.
-The suspension relied on double wishbone and torsion bars at the front and de dion beam at the rear.
+The Saloon's body was developed by Centro Stile Alfa Romeo, while Giorgetto Giugiaro created the Alfetta GTV coupe (not to be confused with the classic Giulia GTV).
+The Alfetta marked the introduction of a new powertrain arrangement to the brand.
+The clutch and transmission, as well as the differential, were housed in the back of the car for more balanced weight distribution, as seen on the Alfetta 158/159 Grand Prix cars.
+The suspension was made up of twin wishbones and torsion bars in the front and a de dion beam in the back.

-The Alfetta was renewed in 1979 with a revised front end, new wheel rims and new lights, as well as a diesel version!
-It was available with two four cylinder double over head cam engines with two valves per cylinder and a Turbo Diesel engine supplied by VM.
-The 1.6 and 1.8 L base models had two double-barrel carburettors, while the 2.0 DOHC received fuel injection in 1979.
-The diesel initially had 2.0 L, but was increased to 2.4 L in 1982.
+In 1979, the Alfetta was updated with a new front end, new wheel rims, and new lighting, as well as a diesel variant!
+It has two four-cylinder double overhead cam engines with two valves per cylinder and a VM Turbo-Diesel engine.
+The 1.6 and 1.8 L basic versions were equipped with two double-barrel carburettors, while the 2.0 DOHC got fuel injection in 1979.
+The diesel engine's displacement was initially 2.0 L, but it was enlarged to 2.4 L in 1982.

-Alfa Romeo's Alfettas of all types, from Carabinieri 'Short Nose-Round Light' through to the Prime Minister's own 'Long Nose-Square Light' 2000 Super Saloon.
+We fit Alfa Romeo's Alfettas of all types, from Carabinieri 'Short Nose-Round Light' through to the Prime Minister's own 'Long Nose-Square Light' 2000 Super Saloon!